Norm Thurston

 Public Health and Health System Reform

-• Drug importation – We continue to explore ways to allow and encourage the importation of equally safe, but lower cost drugs from Canada or other countries to help Utahns save money.
+• Drug Costs – We continue to explore ways to allow and encourage the importation of equally safe, but lower cost drugs from Canada or other countries to help Utahns save money.
+There are additional changes needed to prevent the middlemen from jacking up the cost to patients.

 • Health Plan Design – Health plans face a conflict of interest in designing plans that increase profitability instead of encouraging or promoting more effective, efficient or higher value health care.
 I continue to look for ways to improve the way health plans can lead to better health care and health.